Demystifying Carleson Frames: Carleson Systems: Synthesis Operator Perspective

 The Carleson condition \eqref{CCond} implies that $\sum_{j = 0}^\infty (1-z_j^2) < \infty$ (see \cite[Lecture VI]{NN2012}), so for sufficiently large $J$ we have

 where $A$ is the lower frame bound for $\{D^{Nk}g\}_{k = 0}^\infty$.
-Thus, $\{P_VD^{\lambda}g\}_{\lambda \in \Lambda}$ forms a frame for $V$ by Lemma \ref{lemma_perturb}. \end{proof}
+Thus, $\{P_{V_J}D^{\lambda}g\}_{\lambda \in \Lambda}$ forms a frame for $V_J$ by Lemma \ref{lemma_perturb}. \end{proof}

-Note that the estimates \eqref{CHPS_ineq}, albeit with integer $j_k$, were already carried out in the proof of \cite[Lemma~2.4]{CHPS24}.
+Note that the estimates \eqref{CHPS_ineq} were already obtained in the proof of \cite[Lemma~2.4]{CHPS24}, albeit with integer $j_k$ and a slightly different argument.
 However, the purpose of this calculation in \cite{CHPS24} was to argue that sequences of the form $\{D^{Nk}g\}_{k = 0}^{J-1} \cup \{D^{Nk + j_k}g\}_{k = J}^\infty$ formed a frame for sufficiently large values of $J$ (and integer $j_k$).
 Our reinterpretation of these estimates is crucial to begin the proof of the main theorem.
 To finish it off, we utilize Lemma \ref{MSlemma} below.

 We prefer to state Lemma \ref{MSlemma} in a more general form than is needed for the proof of the main result by permitting a larger class of sets $\Lambda$.